 Timeline: We work several months in advance of each issue's publication.
 It can take several weeks for your submission to be considered, so please be patient in hearing back from us.
 You'll be informed ASAP on whether your submission has been accepted or not.

-If you're a designer who would like your pattern to be considered for a feature in our Project Inspiration Library, please contact us with the relevant information and Ravelry link to the pattern.
+If you're a designer who would like your pattern to be considered for a feature in our Project Inspiration Library, please contact us with the relevant information and link to where the pattern can be purchased.

 Please note: We don't publish patterns inside the magazine, but simply feature already published patterns in a library, with outside links to where the pattern can be purchased.